NathanKlineInstitute/Load_NWB_MoBI/README.md

 ## Location of Raw Data
 NWB files are basically stored like a list of dictionaries with fields such as **acquisition**, **devices**, and **electrodes**

-Acquisition holds all the raw data
+Acquisition holds all the raw data.

-The syntax to open acquisition is
+The syntax to open acquisition is,
 ```python
 print(nwbfile.acquisition)
 ```
 ---
 From here you can access all of the raw data.

-There should be 12 datasets
+There should be 12 datasets.
 ```python
 with NWBHDF5IO('/path/to/nwb/file.nwb', 'r') as io:
     nwbfile = io.read()